jdiamond/MQTT.ts/README.md

 npm run build:node
 ```

-Look in node-pub.js to see an example of using it.
+Look in [examples/node](examples/node) to see examples of using it.

 ## Browser